Privacy policy

 Transfer to third countries

 The personal data is transferred to HubSpot Affiliates at various locations in third countries.
-The transfer is subject to appropriate safeguards according to Art.
+The transfer is subject to appropriate guarantees in accordance with Art.
 46 GDPR.
-For this purpose, we have concluded Standard Contractual Clauses with the data importer.
-In addition, we are aware of our responsibilities and, to the extent necessary to protect the rights and freedoms of natural persons, we take further measures to ensure the protection of personal data.
+For this purpose, we have agreed standard contractual clauses with the data importer.
+In addition, we are aware of our responsibility and, where necessary, take further measures to protect the rights and freedoms of natural persons to ensure the protection of personal data.

 Duration of data storage

-The data is deleted as soon as it is no longer required for the purpose for which it was collected.
-In addition, the data will be deleted if you revoke your consent or request the deletion of your personal data.
+The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+In addition, the data will be deleted if you assert your right to deletion within the meaning of Art.
+17 Para.
+1 GDPR.

 Revocation and objection

-In the case of processing according to Art.
-6 (1) (a) GDPR, you have the right to revoke your consent at any time, see Art.
-7 (3) p.
+In cases of processing based on Art.
+6 Para.
+1 lit. a) GDPR, you have the right to revoke your consent at any time, see Art.
+7 Para.
+3 S. 1 GDPR.
+This can be done informally and without giving reasons and is effective for the future.
+The revocation of consent does not affect the legality of the processing carried out up to the revocation.
+You can find more information on this above in our data protection declaration under "Rights of the data subjects".
+In cases of processing based on Art.
+6 Para.
+1 lit. f) GDPR, you have the right to object to the processing of your personal data at any time according to Art.
+21 Para.
 1 GDPR.
-This can be done informally and without giving reasons and is effective for future activities.
-The revocation of consent does not affect the lawfulness of the processing carried out until the revocation was communicated.
-Further information on this can be found above in our privacy policy under "Rights of data subjects".
+If you exercise your right, processing for this purpose will no longer take place.
+You can find more information on this above in our data protection declaration under "Rights of the data subjects".

 Contractual and legal obligation